 More than anything else, Americans’ top financial worry is not having enough saved for retirement.
-Although there is one product that’s growing increasingly favorable, but hasn’t totally caught on… yet.
+Although there is one product that’s growing increasingly favorable.

-Seems surprising right?
+According to LIMRA, annuity sales hit a record high reaching 310.6 billion in 2022!
 Annuities are an insurance product designed to protect retirees against outliving their assets and provide them with a reliable flow of guaranteed income well into their golden years.
-Yet only 28 percent of adults surveyed by TIAA-CREF had a favorable impression of them.
-What gives?

 Changes in society’s demographics and the supply and demand of annuity products have created the perfect recipe for favorable marketing conditions.
 Let’s explore how we’re entering the age of annuities.